slimgroup/ExtendedConv.jl/README.md

 # Extended convolutional layers

 This repository provides an preliminary Julia implementation for extended convolutional layers.
+For a short technical report on extended convolutional layers click [here](https://github.com/slimgroup/ExtendedConv.jl/blob/main/doc/report.pdf).

 To start running the examples, clone the repository: